 - A report by the US Department of Justice in October 2018 found that “when police initiated the contact, blacks (5.2 percent) and Hispanics (5.1 percent) were more likely to experience the threat or use of physical force than whites (2.4 percent).”

 - According to official US Census Bureau figures, African-Americans made up 13.4% of the population but accounted for 23.4% of the 1,004 fatal shootings by police in 2019.

 - In the UK, figures released in 2018 suggested the London Metropolitan Police were four times more likely to use force against black people than against white people.

 Chauvin, a 44-year-old white man, has been charged with third-degree murder and second-degree manslaughter.
-The Floyd family’s lawyer has called for a charge of first-degree murder and the arrest of the other three officers who were fired along with Chauvin in the immediate aftermath of the incident.
+The Floyd family’s lawyer has called for a charge of first-degree murder and the arrest of the other three officers dismissed along with Chauvin in the immediate aftermath of the incident.

-The level of outrage among the black community and others who stand against systemic racial injustice has been expressed in protests across the US.
+The outrage among the Black community and others who stand against systemic racial injustice has been expressed in protests across the US.
 Black Lives Matter marches are also taking place worldwide and the tragedy has been met by gestures of solidarity in top-level football.

 Justice For George Floyd

 In the Bundesliga on Saturday, Schalke and USA midfielder Weston McKennie wore the message ‘Justice for George’ on his captain’s armband.
 A day later, Jadon Sancho and Achraf Hakimi both revealed the same text on undershirts after each scored in Borussia Dortmund‘s win against Paderborn.

 McKennie said after the game that he was asked to remove the message by the referee.